Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part3.md

 Next, what we can try is to change our model to Order-1.
 The idea is that, if we take text as an example, after the letter ‘g’ in some particular text, the probability that the next letter will be ‘e’ is 80%, while for the text as a whole, the probability for ‘e’ can be only 20%.
 We can say that for Order-N models where N > 0, we collect data for specific context, where the context is the previous N symbols, and we do encoding for our next symbol based on data from the current context.

-The API for Order-1 with how we use it will remain the same as in Order-0.
+The API for Order-1 with part of how we use it will remain the same as in Order-0.
 The changes will only touch the implementation of this class.

 ```
 class SimpleOrder1AC